tapetums/TTBase/TTBase.English.md

 #TTBase Plugin Sepcification

-　If you execute many resident softwares just because of convenience, it causes lack of resources, taking an extremely long time to boot your PC, and many other annoying things.
+　If you execute many resident softwares just because of convenience, it causes lack of resources, takes an extremely long time to boot your PC, and brings many other annoying things.
 　Therefore, TTBase has been invented.
 It has only plugin interfaces.
 So you can get your own and only application as you want when you limit which plugin you use.

 Official Web Site